COVID19StatePolicy/SocialDistancing/README.md

 - **StateName**: State name.
 - **StatePolicy** : String variable of state policies, as described below:
       - **EmergDec**: Emergency declaration; currently includes State of Emergency, Public Health Emergency, and Public Health Disaster declarations.
-      - **GathRecomAny**: Any recommendation of against gathering that stops short of a formal mandate or restriction of gatherings.
+      - **GathRecom**: Recommendation of against gathering that stops short of a formal mandate or restriction of gatherings.
 Includes uses phrasing such as "advises against mass gatherings" and "constituents should avoid gatherings of more than 100" that imply a recommendation versus restriction.
+Numeric limits, as imposed for indoor or outdoor gatherings, as well as for religious venues or gatherings, are listed under InGath and OutGath variables.
-      - **GathRestrictAny**: Restriction of any gathering; includes formal mandate or an executive order that uses phrasing such as "prohibits all mass gatherings" (per definition of mass gathering) and "constituents must avoid gatherings of more than 100".
-The first issuance of a gathering restriction of any size is coded with this date.
+      - **GathRestrict**: Restriction of gathering; includes formal mandate or an executive order that uses phrasing such as "prohibits all mass gatherings" (per definition of mass gathering) and "constituents must avoid large gatherings.
+Numeric limits, as imposed for indoor or outdoor gatherings, as well as for religious venues or gatherings, are listed under InGath and OutGath variables.
-      - **GathRestrict1000**: Restriction of any gathering exceeding 1000 persons; coding followed the "GathRestrict" criteria.
-Some mandates include exceptions for essential businesses and organizations; these cases are still coded as a restriction applicable to the general public.
-       - **GathRestrict500**: Restriction of any gathering exceeding 500 persons; coding followed the "GathRestrict" criteria and used the same coding approach as "GathRestrict1000" (i.e., considered a restriction if applicable to the general public).
-       - **GathRestrict250**: Restriction of any gathering exceeding 250 persons; coding followed the same criteria as above.
-       - **GathRestrict100**: Restriction of any gathering exceeding 100 persons; coding followed the same criteria as above.
-       - **GathRestrict50**: Restriction of any gathering exceeding 50 persons; coding followed the same criteria as above.
-       - **GathRestrict25**: Restriction of any gathering exceeding 25 persons; coding followed the same criteria as above.
-       - **GathRestrict10**: Restriction of any gathering exceeding 10 persons; coding followed the same criteria as above.
-       - **GathRestrict5**: Restriction of any gathering exceeding 5 persons; coding followed the same criteria as above.
        - **SchoolClose**: Formal closing of (at minimum) public schools.
 Where possible, additional information on types of school closings are provided in "PolicyCodingNotes".
        - **RestaurantRestrict**: Restriction or limitation of restaurants and other venues where food is consumed on-premises.
 Coding a case as a restriction requires a formal restriction on operations (e.g., offsite consumption only, limiting services to only take-away, delivery, or curbside drop-off) or mandate for substantially reducing operations (e.g., restaurant closure must occur unless 10 or fewer patrons are dining at at time).
        - **OtherBusinessClose**: Mandate to fully close operations of any category of business.
 Coding a case as an other business closure requires the executive order to use phrasing indicative of a mandate (e.g., "casinos must close", "operations at fitness centers and entertainment venues must cease by *date*").
 A given state may have multiple cases of other business closures as they often occurred in phases (e.g., fitness centers and gyms on March 13, 2020; casinos and entertainment venues on March 15, 2020; personal service businesses like barbers and nail salons on March 19, 2020); thus, where possible, separate entries are provided for each mandate.